How to Get Paid to Travel

 As a note, this section is going to comment mostly on paying your own way to travel while working, rather than having companies sponsor or compensate you for the travel itself.

+Dan and I have both freelanced throughout our careers, and the time that stands out the most was when we traveled while working remotely as freelancers.
 We both worked part-time jobs for clients, worked on our business and took on some other clients in the form of freelance work.

 This made our schedules flexible.
 One common misunderstanding about freelancing is that you won’t work so hard, or maybe you’ll work half a week.
 Wrong!
 We worked SO much while we were freelancing, sometimes more than a standard 40-hour work week.
 Sometimes it was even hard to take time off.
 We’d shift our schedules so that we could take side trips from our base city, like this excursion trekking in Sapa, Vietnam.